Grandma's Boy (2006 film): Plot

 Alex is a single, 36-year-old video game tester who lives with his friend Josh.
 When Josh wastes their rent money on Filipino prostitutes, their landlord Yuri evicts them, purposely breaks one of their bongs, and has his movers trash everything the evictees don't collect, forcing Alex to find a new place to live.

 Alex tries to stay with his marijuana dealer Dante, but cannot do so because Dante is adopting a wild lion to live in the house.
 Alex spends one night with his co-worker Jeff, but Jeff still lives with his parents.
 After an embarrassing incident with Jeff's mother in which he is caught masturbating in the bathroom and subsequently ejaculates on her, she still allows Alex to stay with them, but he instead takes the option of moving in with his grandmother Lilly and her two eccentric friends Bea and Grace.

 Alex is given many chores and fix-up projects to do around the house, but has a hard time completing them because his grandmother and her friends are a constant distraction.
 He also finds it hard to get any work done for the game company he works at, Brainasium.
 After borrowing an illegal cable box from Dante so that he can get cable TV, Alex discovers that the three women have a fascination with the television program Antiques Roadshow and later is able to get some work finished by giving them tickets to attend a taping of the show.

 At work, Alex meets the beautiful Samantha, who has been sent by the company's corporate office to oversee the production of a new video game called Eternal Deathslayer III.
 Alex and Samantha hit it off, but the only person in the way of their relationship is the prodigal creator of the game they are all working on, J.P., a self-proclaimed "genius" who is obsessed with video games, uses a robot persona, and has a crush on Samantha.
 Sam on the other hand, is not interested in J.P. and declines his constant advances.

 Meanwhile, in an attempt to sound cool to his younger co-workers, Alex says that he is living "with three hot babes".
 Alex's friends believe the lie and actually think the reason he is so tired every day at work is because he is living with three women who constantly "wear him out" in the bedroom.
-The real cause of his fatigue is because he stays up late at night working on his own video game called Demonik which he has been developing in secret for some time.
+The real cause of his fatigue is the chores that he has to do.
+Also, he's working on his own video game called Demonik which he has been developing in secret for some time.
 Lilly asks about the game one night and he teaches her to play it.
 To his surprise, she becomes quite good at it and beats many levels.